hauska7/klubdyskusyjny/docs/index.md

 I am a man

-I trust in one man
+I trust in one man and their jugement

 I do what should be done

-I am responsible
+I am responsible for what I do and for my jugment

-we are as each one
+we trust in one man and their jugement

 #### Odpowiedzialni ludzie

 ja jestem czlowiekiem

-ja ufam jednemu czlowiekowi
+ja ufam jednemu czlowiekowi i jego osadowi

 ja robie to co sluszne

-ja jestem odpowiedzialny
+ja jestem odpowiedzialny za to co robie i za swoj osad

-my jak i kazdy z nas
+my ufamy jednemu czlowiekowi i jego osadowi